-Forfeited Accounts - For the year ended December 31, 2019, no accounts were forfeited.
+Forfeited Accounts - For the year ended December 31, 2021, no accounts were forfeited.

-Investments - The investments of the length of service awards program reported on the general fund balance sheet are recorded at fair value.
+Investments - The investments of the length of service awards program are recorded at fair value and investments offered to the participants include various variable annuities.
+The Fire District has classified these investments as restricted in the financial statements.